Particular/docs.particular.net/transports/upgrades/sqlserver-4to5.md

 WARNING: This API only manages authorization of incoming control messages.
 Under native subscription management, each endpoint writes it's own subscription data into the shared subscription table directly.

 NOTE: The `routing.DisablePublishing()` API has been deprecated and should be removed.
 This API was created to allow an endpoint to run without a configured subscription persistence.
-On version 5 and above, a subscription persistence is not required unless the endpoint runs in backwards compatibility mode.
+In version 5 and above, a subscription persistence is not required unless the endpoint runs in backwards compatibility mode.

 ### Operations